Allday3D/LOL/README.md

 ## TO DO

 - write some software for the ESP8266 to recieve a status about the current color.
-- Place the canvas (with the color picker) centered when width is less then..
-400px (for example)
+- Set everything when a choice is made.
 - Make the input box so that an user can not type in it.